Appalachia Regional Food Business Center

 Operations to cease on September 15th, 2025.

 We are so grateful for the passion and commitment to this work demonstrated by our Partners, the incredible local farms and food businesses throughout the region, and the dedicated staff at USDA’s Agricultural Marketing Service, who have been so supportive of our work.
-We are in the process of establishing a path forward, with special attention to the farms and food businesses our Center has had the privilege to support over the past 2 years.
-A silver lining is that our Technical Assistance services will be available until conclusion of this cooperative agreement on September 15th, 2025.
-Our aim is to support farmers and food business owners in all possible ways until then.

 With gratitude,